VincentHuijer/docker-hadoop/README.md

 ## Supported Hadoop Versions
 See repository branches for supported hadoop versions

+## Update
+The current version of this repo will fix issues such as:
+* not being able to write files to HDFS using a client library, due to not having enough replications.
+* allows you to check the status of a specific node via the GUI

 ## Quick Start

 To deploy an example HDFS cluster, run: